justinlovelace/justinlovelace.github.io/index.md

 permalink: /
 ---

 Hello!
-I recently graduated from Texas A&M University with a BS in Computer Science and a Minor in Mathematics.
+I recently graduated from Texas A&M University with a B.S. in Computer Science and a Minor in Mathematics.
 During my undergraduate studies, I was fortunate to be supported as a [Craig and Galen Brown Foundation Scholar](http://www.brownfound.org/).
 While there, I conducted research in Clinical NLP with Dr. Bobak Mortazavi.
 Specifically, I worked on adverse outcome prediction and medical report generation.
 You can view my publications [here]({{ "/publications/" }}).

 I am excited to begin a Master's degree with the Language Technologies Institute at Carnegie Mellon University this Fall.
 I am broadly interested in the applications of NLP to healthcare and social good and I'm excited to continue my research career at CMU.
 In the meantime, I am currently interning with Facebook Search for the summer.